Watch: Alaba celebrates Real Madrid's stunning Champions League winner with chair as Benzema notches hat-trick

 Getty Images

-After Benema's snap-shot put his side ahead 3-2 on aggregate, Alaba performed the celebration while facing the Santiago Bernabeu crowd.
+After Benema's shot put his side ahead 3-2 on aggregate, Alaba performed the celebration while facing the Santiago Bernabeu crowd.

-Benzema scored all three goals in the match, tallying the hat-trick in the second half.
+Benzema scored all three Madrid goals in the second half to complete a stunning turnaround and send his side into the quarter-finals.

 Editors' Picks